Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 For every $V>0$ large enough, denote $E_V$ the isoperimetric set of volume $V$.
-Assume that $\ma^{\tp}_{\iso} <+ \infty$.
-Assume also that $\ma_{\iso}>0$, otherwise \cite[Thoerem 1.3]{benatti_isoperimetricriemannianpenroseinequality_2022} implies that $(M,g)$ is isometric to $\R^3$ and the theorem trivially holds.
-Along a sequence $(V_k)_{k \in \N}$ realising the superior limit in \cref{eq:Cholimsupestimate}, $\ma_{H}(\partial E_{V_k})\geq 0$.
+Assume that $\ma^{\tp}_{\iso} <+ \infty$ and that that $\ma_{\iso}>0$, otherwise \cite[Theorem 1.3]{benatti_isoperimetricriemannianpenroseinequality_2022} implies that $(M,g)$ is isometric to $\R^3$ and the conclusion trivially holds.
+Along a sequence $(V_k)_{k \in \N}$ realising the superior limit in \cref{eq:Cholimsupestimate}, there holds $\ma_{H}(\partial E_{V_k})\geq 0$.
 Evolve $E_{V_k}$ using the weak IMCF and denote $E_{V_k}^t$ its sublevels.
-We briefly point out that, since the isoperimetric sets are not known to be homologous to the boundary, the evolving hypersurfaces may in principle touch the boundary.
-If this happens, one should consider the weak IMCF \emph{with jumps}, that is the modification described in \cite[Section 6]{huisken_inversemeancurvatureflow_2001}.
-By \cref{eq:asycomp} and the Geroch monotonicity formula \cref{thm:geroch}, we have
+We briefly point out that, since the isoperimetric sets are not known to be homologous to the boundary, the evolving hypersurfaces may in principle touch the boundary $\partial M$.
+If this happens, one should consider the weak IMCF \emph{with jumps}, that is, its modification described in \cite[Section 6]{huisken_inversemeancurvatureflow_2001}.
+By \cref{eq:asycomp} and the Geroch monotonicity formula, \cref{thm:geroch}, we have